Arezookhalili/Arezookhalili.github.io/_posts/2024-01-05-Keras-Project-Exercise.md

-#### We have an imbalanced dataset.
-We can expect to do very well in terms of accuracy but we have to use recall and precision to evaluate our data.
+I had an imbalanced dataset.
+I expected to do very well in terms of accuracy but I had to use recall and precision to evaluate my data.

-### Let's create a histogram of the loan_amnt column.
+I created a histogram of the loan_amnt column.

 ```python